-Making patterns with spiders is a fun and effective way to teach patterning to preschoolers.
+Making spider patterns is a fun and effective way to teach patterning skills to your preschool or kindergarten kids.
 It adds an element of excitement to this hands-on math activity!

 I am always looking for fun things I can use as manipulatives for learning activities, so when I found spider rings in the dollar store I knew they would be perfect for a fun math activity.